ArnoCan/pysourceinfo/docsrc/sourceinfo.rst

     def getPythonPath<Interface>(spos=1):
        pass

-Which gathers information on the defined '<Intefrace>' from the call stack, loaded modules, or search path 'PYTHONPATH'/'sys.path'.
+The interface gathers the information on the defined '<Interface>' from the call stack, loaded modules, or search path 'PATH'/'PYTHONPATH'/'sys.path'.

 The covered structural dynamic elements based on the call stackk are: